‘Audley Travel’ Gender Pay Gap Report 2021 — UK

 Here at Audley Travel we’re passionate about fairness, equity, inclusion and creating the right opportunities for everyone.

-We now have our third Gender Pay Gap Report, for the snapshot date of 4th April 2020 for ordinary pay (which includes basic salary, city weighting and any regular allowances), and the period 5th April 2019 to 4th April 2020 for bonus and commission payments.
+We now have our fourth Gender Pay Gap Report, for the snapshot date of 5th April 2021 for ordinary pay (which includes basic salary, city weighting and any regular allowances), and the period 6th April 2020 to 5th April 2021 for bonus and commission payments.

 How is Gender Pay defined?

-The Gender pay Gap is an equality measure that shows the difference in average earnings between men and women.
+The Gender pay Gap is an equality measure that shows the difference in average earnings between men and women who work full-time hours for the business.

 Audley Gender Pay Gap Reporting